 • Preheat oven to 350 degrees and grease a 8" or 9" square baking dish or line with parchment pan.
 An 8" dish will yield slightly thicker bars.

 • In a large bowl, combine 1 cup flour, oats, sugar, melted butter, baking soda, and salt.
 Mix to form crumbs.
-Put aside a rounded 1/2 cup of the mixture.
-Press remaining crumbs in the bottom of the prepared baking dish.
+Divide mixture in half.
+Press half of the mixture in the bottom of the prepared baking dish.
 Bake for 10 minutes.

 • Sprinkle remaining oat mixture on top trying to cover most of the caramel.
 Bake for 15-20 minutes or until golden brown.
 Sprinkle with some kosher salt if desired.
 Cool completely before cutting.
+This takes a really long time.
 You can speed these up by placing the bars in the fridge.
 Serve and store bars at room temperature in an airtight container.

 Notes